geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Associations of the sun with gods and religious references.
   - The sun's enigmatic nature and its parallels to the divine.
 - Personal Reflection on Belief and God
-  - The author's struggle to answer questions about belief in God.
+  - John's struggle to answer questions about belief in God.
   - Equating belief to the experience of sunlight and existence.
   - The connection between personal faith and the universe's elements.
 - Navigating Sentimentality and Symbolism